Manifold Markov chain Monte Carlo methods for Bayesian inference in diffusion models

 If the number of observations per subsequence $\intg{R}$ is kept fixed, the computational cost of each constrained integrator step therefore scales linearly with in both the number of time steps per observation $\intg{S}$ and the number of observation times $\intg{T}$.
-The extra conditioning on intermediate states will tend to decrease the chain mixing performance compared to conditioning only on the actual observations as some components of the state sequence are now artificially fixed in each Markov transition.
-Due to the decay of temporal correlations in diffusion models however, if $\intg{R}$ is set such that states at times differing by $\intg{R}\upDelta$ are close to independent then the detriment to the chain mixing rate should be small.